euhfs/flutter_template/README.md

 **It will ask for some stuff for example**:

+**Here you need to create a unique and strong password.
+I recommend to create a 64 length password using ONLY a-z, A-Z, 0-9 so you don't have errors later.**

 ***
 Enter keystore password:

 Re-enter new password:
+***

+**Here you can either complete with the actual requirements or just enter random things.**

+What is your first and last name?
+  []:  name
+What is the name of your organizational unit?
+  []:  name
+What is the name of your organization?
+  []:  name
+What is the name of your City or Locality?
+  []:  name
+What is the name of your State or Province?
+  []:  name
+What is the two-letter country code for this unit?
+  []:  name

+***

+**And here just type "yes" and that should be it.**

+Is CN=name, OU=name, O=name, L=name, ST=name, C=name correct?
+  [no]:  yes

 ***
 To add other platforms run the command for each platform inside the root folder you want to add for your project:

 - flutter create . --platforms=windows